b0n541/ttrpg-combat-simulator/README.md

 A combat simulator using 5e SRD mechanics, supporting both SRD 5.1 and SRD 5.2.1 (CC-BY-4.0).

+Secondly this will become a coding learning tool in which you can program the moves of your adventurer with Kotlin script.

 ![Screenshot showing a game in progress](docs/screenshot.png)

 # Getting Started